DeiC-HPC/slurmlearning/text/03_squeue.md

 ---------

 When you want to see the current job queue you can use the command `squeue`.
-Running it on a system with many tasks in queue
+Running it on a system with many tasks in queue one can get something like this:

 ```plaintext
 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)